-15 common for investigations of this type and as such, is often not applied in detail.
-Theoretical calculations of inlet losses suggest that transmission of CN{3-10} particles through the inlet could be as low as 30 % (Appendix Fig. A1), which when applied to the data, could lead to an almost three-fold increase in number concentrations in this size range.
+to reiterate that this assumes a conservative lower bound due to high uncertainties in inlet efficiencies at the low particle size ranges.
+The difficulty of characterising inlet efficiencies is common for investigations of this type and as such, is often not applied in detail.
+Theoretical calculations of inlet losses suggest that transmission of CN{3-10} particles through the inlet could be as low as 30 % (Appendix Fig. A1), which when applied to the data, could lead to an almost 3-fold increase in number concentrations in this size range.
 This in turn will increase the CN_3 values measured here, the magnitude of which is dependent on the population's size distribution.

-Aerosols and their precursors in the Antarctic region originate predominantly from marine and sea ice areas, with only one recent study reporting aerosols sourced from local meltpond cyanobacteria (Kyrö et al., 2013).
-The sea ice region experiences high biological productivity (Moore and Abbott, 2000), with products such as dimethyl sulfide (DMS) and other organic species readily available as potential precursors for particle production.
+Aerosols and their precursors in the Antarctic region originate predominantly from marine and sea-ice areas, with only one recent study reporting aerosols sourced from local meltpond cyanobacteria (Kyrö et al., 2013).
+The sea-ice region experiences high biological productivity (Moore and Abbott, 2000), with products such as dimethyl sulfide (DMS) and other organic species readily available as potential precursors for particle production.
 The Southern Ocean itself contributes 62 % of the global DMS flux to the atmosphere, with the highest concentrations occurring in the Antarctic sea ice (Levasseur, 2011; Bates et al., 1992; Lana et al., 2011).
-Previous aerosol volatility measurements in the AFT deduced that sulfate is the primary component of nanoparticle populations and speculated that biologically produced DMS is the primary precusor (e.g. Iwasaka et al., 1985; Hara et al., 2006).
+Previous aerosol volatility measurements in the AFT deduced that sulfate is the primary component of nanoparticle populations and speculated that biologically produced DMS is the primary precursor (e.g. Iwasaka et al., 1985; Hara et al., 2006).
 However, composition measurements have not been conclusive.
 Iodine species, which have been shown to be efficient precursors for aerosol formation (O'Dowd et al., 1998), have been measured in situ (Saiz-Lopez et al., 2007b; Frieß et al., 2001, 2010; Atkinson et al., 2012) and via satellite (Saiz-Lopez et al., 2007a; Schönhardt et al., 2008, 2012) in significant concentrations that reveal Antarctica as a global iodine hotspot, particularly in West Antarctica during spring.
-A recent analysis by Roscoe et al. (2015) found that linear combinations of

-10 IO concentrations measured from satellite could reproduce the seasonal patterns of particle number concentrations measured at Halley and Neumayer during spring, with sulfur explaining the summer peak.
-Allan et al. (2015) has recently shown the involvement of iodine in aerosol nucleation in the Arctic region, suggesting it could be important in aerosol formation in Polar regions.
-It is possible that DMS or iodine compounds are emitted from the sea ice and Southern Ocean regions and are transported to the AFT with the ascending Polar Front and contribute directly to the reservoir of precursors that back trajectories suggest may be present.
+A recent analysis by Roscoe et al. (2015) found that linear combinations of IO concentrations measured from satellite could reproduce the seasonal patterns of particle number concentrations measured at Halley and Neumayer during spring, with sulfur explaining the summer peak.
+Allan et al. (2015) have recently shown the involvement of iodine in aerosol nucleation in the Arctic region, suggesting that it could be important in aerosol formation in polar regions.
+It is possible that DMS or iodine compounds are emitted from the sea-ice and Southern Ocean regions and are transported to the AFT with the ascending polar front and contribute directly to the reservoir of precursors that back trajectories suggest may be present.